braze-inc/braze-docs/_docs/_help/help_articles/api/webhook_connected_content_errors.md

 # Troubleshooting webhook and Connected Content requests

-> This article covers how to troubleshoot common webhook error codes and provides further explanations on how these errors can occur in endpoint requests.
+> This article covers how to troubleshoot common error codes for webhooks and Connected Content, and provides further explanations on how these errors can occur in your requests.

 ## 4XX errors